l7mp/learning-go/99-labs/04-immutability/README.md

    func (db *kvstore) setBalance(user string, amount int) error { ... }
    ```

-   When using our key-value store, increasing or decreasing the  balance of a user by `amount` is a sequence of a consecutive `get` to obtain the current `balance` plus the current version stored in the key-value store, followed by a `put(balance+amount)` to set the new balance.
-It is completely normal for the `put` to fail: this happens when another `splitdim` instance (when we scale the app out to several pods) has made a concurrent transaction between our `get` and the `put` call.
+   When using our key-value store, increasing the  balance of a user by `amount` is a sequence of a consecutive `get` to obtain the current `balance` plus the current version stored in the key-value store, followed by a `put(balance+amount)` to set the new balance.
+Decrease is similar, but we use `put(balance-amount)`.
+It is completely normal for the `put` to fail: this happens when another `splitdim` instance (when we scale the app out to several pods) has made a concurrent transaction between our `get` and `put` calls.

    The `setBalance` function performs the following steps:
    - obtain the current balance for the user (and handle errors!): `vv, err := db.Get(user)`,